gregdevore/Projects/README.md

 **MusicGenreLDA_DeVore.pdf**

 This was the assignment from graduate school that introduced me to the world of machine learning.
-The objective of the assignment was to use several powerful mathematical techniques from the fields of signal processing (time-frequency analysis), linear algrbra (Singular Value Decomposition) and statistics (Linear Discriminant Analysis) to build an algorithm capable of accurately identifying specific genres of music.
+The objective of the assignment was to use several powerful mathematical techniques from the fields of signal processing (time-frequency analysis), linear algrbra (singular value decomposition) and statistics (linear discriminant analysis) to build an algorithm capable of accurately identifying specific genres of music.

 **MontyHall_Simulation.pdf**